sharvari89/Bounty-QA-Lead/README.md

 1. Think about a low literate user and make recommendations on how you will improve the UI/UX
 2. Think about low connectivity and show us how will you improve the application
-3. Maybe do the same things on Cleartrip's app and not Zomato - Automate testing for the entire booking process
+3. Do all of these on Cleartrip's app and not Zomato - Automate testing for the entire booking process

 ### Final Words
 When you are done, please just create a pull request on this repo.
 We would like you to come in and present your code to the whole team.